vmadman/win-dns-api/README.md

-win-dns-api
+Windows DNS API (Node.JS)
 ===========

-    Important note.
+> Important note.
 Although I only have like three lines of code left on my proof of concept here, my wife is wearing that thing I got her for our anniversary and I'm going to need to step away for the night.. so don't use this, yet.

 A simple Node.JS server for updating the integrated DNS server that ships with windows.